equinor/radix-public-site/public-site/docs/radix-config/index.md

           monitoring: true
 ```

-The `monitoring` field of a component environment config, if set to `true`, is used to expose custom application metrics in the Radix monitoring dashboards.
-It is expected that the component provides a `/metrics` endpoint: this will be queried periodically (every five seconds) by an instance of [Prometheus](https://prometheus.io/) running within Radix.
-General metrics, such as resource usage, will always be available in monitors, regardless of this being set.
+When the `monitoring` field of a component environment config is set to `true`, is used to expose custom application metrics for the specific environment.
+See [monitoring](#monitoring) for more information.

 #### `resources`